 Units compiled with this option will generate extra instructions to check

 that any use of the stack (for procedure calls or for declaring local

-variables in declare blocks) do not exceed the available stack space.
+variables in declare blocks) does not exceed the available stack space.

 If the space is exceeded, then a